Burger photography can be tough to pull off. But when you do, the results are stunning. It’s among the most popular niches in food photography.

-Getting a great burger shot is fifty percent styling, fifty percent photography.
+Getting a great burger shot is fifty per cent styling, fifty per cent photography.

 Here are 10 tips to help you build a better burger and shoot it like a pro.

-When shooting burgers for editorial, you usually can choose the kind of bun and meat you want.
+When shooting burgers for editorial, you can usually choose the kind of bun and meat you want.
 You can construct it in the way you think will look best to support the messaging of that assignment.

 You must use the client’s ingredients.
-And you must build the burger in the exact order as the they do when making burgers for the public.
+And you must build the burger in the exact order as they do when making burgers for the public.

 Finding a good hamburger bun can be a lot of work.
 But is wort the search because the bun can make a huge impact on your burger photography.